Board of Directors

 Benjamin D. Espinoza, MA, Vice President, is a PhD student and research assistant in the Higher, Adult, and Lifelong Education (HALE) program at Michigan State University (MSU) in East Lansing, Michigan.
 Ben is also pursuing a certificate in Chicano & Latino Studies.
 He previously served as pastor at Covenant Church in Bowling Green, Ohio, and national recruiter at Asbury Theological Seminary.
-Ben has received a number of awards during his career, and is a fellow with the Center for Pastor Theologians (CPT), and also serves on the board of the Association of Youth Ministry Educators.
+Ben has received a number of awards during his career, is a fellow with the Center for Pastor Theologians (CPT), and also serves on the board of the Association of Youth Ministry Educators.
 He is interested in children's and youth ministry, social justice in Christian institutions, leadership, and diversity work in the church.
 Ben has contributed several articles to publications such as Christian Education Journal, The Journal of Family and Community Ministries, The Scottish Bulletin of Evangelical Theology, International Journal of Christianity and Education, The Journal of the Evangelical Homiletics Society, Evangelical Missions Quarterly, The Asbury Journal, and YouthWorker Journal, in addition to several contributions in edited volumes and encyclopedic works, and multiple book reviews.
 His wife, Hannah, is pursuing a doctorate in rhetoric, writing, and American cultures at MSU.

 Robert J. Keeley, PhD, Treasurer, serves as Professor of Education at Calvin College, Visiting Professor of Discipleship and Faith Formation and Director of Distance Learning at Calvin Theological Seminary (both located in Grand Rapids, MI) and a collaborating partner with the Calvin Institute of Christian Worship.
 He received his B.A. from Calvin College, his M.A. from the University of Colorado and his Ph.
 D. in Educational Psychology from the University of Denver.
 He and his wife, Laura, also direct children ministries at their church, 14th St Christian Reformed Church in Holland, MI.
 He is also a musician and often leads worship with his guitar.
 He has written a number of articles, chapters and books including Helping Our Children Grow in Faith (Baker, 2008), Celebrating the Milestones of Faith (with Laura Keeley, Faith Alive Christian Resources, 2009) and an edited volume, Shaped by God (Faith Alive Christian Resources, 2010.)